oliverfoster/adapt-animate/README.md

 Description: Specifies whether to add or remove the alterations

-  \+ = add alterationSelector to toSelector
+  \+ = add alterationSelector to toSelector elements
-  \- = remove alterationSelector from toSelector
+  \- = remove alterationSelector from toSelector elements

 ###### order

-Description: Specifies the order at which the alterations are to be made on the elements from toSelector, top-to-bottom or bottom-to-top
+Description: Specifies the order in which the alterations are to be made, top-to-bottom or bottom-to-top

   \> = add interval descending
   \< = add interval ascending